 You must publish your guide for any changes you make to your Guidebook Web page to go live.

 There is information you can share with your end users about Guidebook Web in this support article, including information about downloading the guide and engaging with content.

 Guidebook Web pages will translate automatically based on the language of the user's device.
 You can see what languages are available at the bottom of a Guidebook Web page via the flag icon.

 Schedule and Custom Lists

-When users select a session or a custom list item, all of the content will be visible, including links to any websites or PDFs, unless the session is set to “registration required” and you've toggled the “session content visibility” option off.
+When users select a session or a custom list item, all of the content will be visible, including links to any websites, PDFs, contact buttons or appointments, unless the session is set to “registration required” and you've toggled the “session content visibility” option off.

 Within sessions, assuming you have enabled session discussion, users will be able to converse when they are logged in.
 If a post is reported three times it will be automatically removed.
 In Builder, you can moderate Discussions as required.

 If you have added a live poll for a session, it will show up in the same section as session discussion.
 When you start the poll and allow voting, users will be able to submit a response and view the results if you’ve turned that option on.

 For information about adding video to your Guidebook Web page, view our video and livestream support article.